boubaca/book-exercise-tasks/README.md

 # Other Things to Know

 ## Pull Requests

 In general, PR's are disabled while the codebase and documentation are being developed.

 ## Updates

 Much of the tasks and issues representing requirements within this repository will continue to evolve, so you may want to check back regularly for potential updates.
 Please note that this repository is still under active development - you'll likely find typos and other errata.

 # License

+*Documentation*

-The usage license for the non-source code documentation in this repository will be updated shortly.
+The usage license for this issues repository's non-source code documentation (Notes, Issues, Requirements, etc.) will be updated shortly.
+It is not currently available for commercial use without permission.

+*Sample Source Code*

 All example source code (Java and Python) embedded within this issues repository is available under [The MIT License](https://github.com/programming-the-iot/book-exercise-tasks/blob/apha001/source-examples/LICENSE).

 Please refer to the referenced [python-components](https://github.com/programming-the-iot/python-components) and [java-components](https://github.com/programming-the-iot/java-components) repositories for their respective usage licenses, including any external dependencies and associated references.
 Please be sure to review each before using any of these repositories.

 # References

 For tasks and issues related to [python-components](https://github.com/programming-the-iot/python-components), please see [python-components references](https://github.com/programming-the-iot/python-components#references)

 For tasks and issues related to [java-components](https://github.com/programming-the-iot/java-components), please see [java-components references](https://github.com/programming-the-iot/java-components#references)

 # Disclaimer

 For the purposes of this Disclaimer, Author refers to Andrew D. King.
 You means the individual or other entity accessing this document.

 All information in this document is provided "as is", with no guarantee of completeness, accuracy, timeliness or of the results obtained from the use of this information, and without warranty of any kind, express or implied, including, but not limited to warranties of performance, merchantability and fitness for a particular purpose.